Characters: Spider-Man: The Animated Series

-Pragmatic Villainy/Dangerously Genre Savvy: While all of the other villains are busy playing Evil Overlord and turning their portions of the planet they find themselves on into brutal crapsackempires, feuding over their land like mad dogs, Doom spends his time wisely: Doom easily creates a utopia for his own isolated corner of the world where his subjects actually want to worship him because he saved them from the other villains, and makes himself out to be a Big Good.
-When the heroes show up, rather than start a fight with them he uses traps, trickery and false promises the either remove or totally placate them before they become problems.
+- Dangerously Genre Savvy: While most of the other villains are busy playing Evil Overlord and turning their portions of the planet they find themselves on into brutal crapsack empires, feuding over their land like mad dogs, Doom spends his time wisely: Doom easily creates a utopia for his own isolated corner of the world where his subjects actually want to worship him because he saved them from the other villains, and makes himself out to be a Big Good.
+When the heroes show up, rather than start a fight with them he uses traps, trickery and false promises that either remove or totally placate them before they become problems.
 If not for attempting to bite off more than he could chew by stealing the Beyonder's power, the heroes might never have been able to wrest control from him.

 "In my world I'm a multi-billionaire.
 Aren't you?"

 A Spider-Man from a world where Uncle Ben didn't die, the public accepts him, J. Jonah Jameson is his godfather, and he's a multi-billionaire.
 Also a raging ego trip.
 He also made a terrible choice picking his lawyer

 - The Ace: A wealthy, well respected superhero with high tech weapons.
 He's dating Gwen Stacyand Jameson likes him.
 Naturally, he has the confidence to match (read: Insufferable).

 - Born Lucky: One suspects he got all of the other Spider-Men's luck, especially Scarlet-Spider and Spider-Carnage's.